FACTBOX-Mistakes, secrecy and no preparation: Ex-adviser criticises PM Johnson over COVID | Politics

 FACTBOX-Mistakes, secrecy and no preparation: Ex-adviser criticises PM Johnson over COVID

-Dominic Cummings, Prime Minister Boris Johnson's former top adviser, accused government on Wednesday of failing the British public in its early response to the coronavirus pandemic, apologising to the families of those "who died unnecessarily".
+Dominic Cummings, Prime Minister Boris Johnson's former top adviser, accused government on Wednesday of failing Britain in its response to the coronavirus pandemic, apologising to the families of the tens of thousands "who died unnecessarily".
 After leaving Johnson's team late last year, Cummings has become one of his former boss's most vocal critics over how the prime minister led his team in the early days of the COVID-19 pandemic last year, describing it as "catastrophic".

-Dominic Cummings, Prime Minister Boris Johnson's former top adviser, accused government on Wednesday of failing the British public in its early response to the coronavirus pandemic, apologising to the families of those "who died unnecessarily".
+Dominic Cummings, Prime Minister Boris Johnson's former top adviser, accused government on Wednesday of failing Britain in its response to the coronavirus pandemic, apologising to the families of the tens of thousands "who died unnecessarily".

 After leaving Johnson's team late last year, Cummings has become one of his former boss's most vocal critics over how the prime minister led his team in the early days of the COVID-19 pandemic last year, describing it as "catastrophic".
 Cummings, who was part of Johnson's senior team during that period, accused the government of moving too slowly to try to tackle the spread of COVID-19, the prime minister of changing his mind "10 times a day" and health officials of making ill-judged conclusions about the nature of the virus.